gjaishankar/gjaishankar.github.io/_posts/2021-3-18-Red-Hat-ownCloud-10.0-Installation-Guide.md

 1. After the containers are up, it will take some time for the services to become fully functional.
 You can view the log of the services of the applications defined by Docker Compose by running the following command: `sudo docker-compose logs --follow owncloud`

-1. Start the web UI after you see the following message in the log file: `Starting apache daemon`
+1. Start the web UI to verify the installation after you see the following message in the log file: `Starting apache daemon`

 ## Verifying the Installation

+To verify a successful installation, you must access the ownCloud server from a browser.

 1. On the address bar of a supported browser, enter the following address:
 `http://localhost:8080`